uesp/uesp-gamemap/README.md

 ## Licensing

-Source code is released under the GPL v2 by Dave Humphrey (dave@uesp.net).
+Source code is released under the MIT by Dave Humphrey (dave@uesp.net).